 Surprisingly, Experience API speaks human language.
 No convoluted statements like SCORM uses:

 Experience API, in contrast, provides full freedom to express whatever the learning activity needs.
-The basic formula of an xAPI statement is:

 This is an exact piece of data that will go to an LRS and will be subsequently used for analysis and generating reports.
 The basic xAPI statement answers the question “who did what on what learning activity.”